Microsoft WebTV Connection Kit

 The postcards for requesting the Microsoft WebTV Connection Kit that were bundled with Japanese Dreamcast units came attached with a small flyer titled "Luck'n Luck WebTV" (らくらくウェブティービー).
-Currently what the flyer is about isn't entirely known yet to those who don't understand Japanese, but it has something to do with WebTV and is most likely meant as a way to introduce newcomers to what WebTV is.
-It can also be determined that it centers around a family consisting of 4 family members, two of which possibly being brothers.
+This flyer is related to WebTV.
+It is a conversation between four friends to introduce a new person to what WebTV is.
 Images of the pages from this flyer have recently been found from a Yahoo!
-Auctions Japan listing and have since been uploaded here to preserve the contents of this otherwise-unknown piece of WebTV history.
+Auctions Japan listing and have since been uploaded here to preserve the contents of this otherwise unknown piece of WebTV history.

-In the high density area of the WebTV for Dreamcast disc is a file named WEBTV.ROM, which contain files used by the software stored in a proprietary format specific to WebTV called ROMFS.
-Most of these files pertain to the user interface of WebTV for Dreamcast, which mainly consist of HTML files and images, but also includes proprietary .dat string files.
+In the high density area of the WebTV for Dreamcast disc is a file named WEBTV.ROM, which contain files used by the software stored in a WebTV-specific proprietary format called ROMFS.
+Most of the files in the ROMFS are related to the user interface of WebTV for Dreamcast, which mainly consist of HTML files and images, but also includes proprietary .dat string files.
 WEBTV.ROM also contains numerous files either made for WebTV for Dreamcast that are unused, or in the case of the 128-bit SSL version, include files that belong to other versions of the WebTV technology entirely.
 The WEBTV.ROM file uses no compression or encryption and ignoring proper extraction tools, can be somewhat easily analyzed with a hex editor.
 It's believed that this file is used by the WEBTV.EXE program on the disc when it starts up.

 All text used by WebTV for Dreamcast has so far been observed to be encoded in either Shift-JIS or ISO-2022-JP format.